Our Learning Environment went through a major upgrade in 2014 which saw four of our six classrooms transformed into new and exciting learning spaces.

 The bottom level consists mainly of a combined rugby/soccer/hockey field with an all weather cricket net in one corner.

-The top level is where you will find our indoor Learning Spaces, tennis/ miniball/netball court, ‘top’ field, sand pit, adventure playground, large ‘lunch’ deck, 20 metre swimming pool and hall.
+The top level is where you will find our indoor Learning Spaces and our tennis/ miniball/netball court, ‘top’ field, sand pit, adventure playground, large ‘lunch’ deck, 20 metre swimming pool and hall.

 We are very proud of our environment, you are most welcome to come and check it we would love to show you around.